Eixample, Valencia: Neighbourhoods

-Valencia has a bit over 800,000 inhabitants, of which some 25,000 live in Ruzafa.
-Ruzafa district in its closest area to Reino de Valencia avenue, and offers many advantages: it is very centric, very easy to locate, it has a comfortable and very quick access to the old river Turia gardens and it has all kind of services, not only shops, bars and restaurants, but also schools, banks, medical centres, etc. An extra advantage is being so close to the Mercado de Ruzafa, specially for those fresh food lovers.
-The “Mercado de Ruzafa” (Ruzafa's market) is more than a market.
-It is the center of the economical and cultural life of this neighborhood.
+Valencia has a bit over 800,000 inhabitants, of which some 25,000 live in Russafa.
+Russafa district in its closest area to Reino de Valencia avenue, and offers many advantages: it is very centric, very easy to locate, it has a comfortable and very quick access to the old river Túria gardens and it has all kind of services, not only shops, bars and restaurants, but also schools, banks, medical centres, etc. An extra advantage is being so close to the Mercat de Russafa, specially for those fresh food lovers.
+The Mercat de Russafa (Russafa's market) is more than a market.
+It is the centre of the economical and cultural life of this neighborhood.